stevenandz/CPP/madlibs/README.md

 At that time, I had just learned about pointers, and I decided, "Why not?"
 Then, the craziness began.
 After a few hours of experimenting, I managed to create my first program that uses pointers!
-Along with that, I used a class as well, for absolutely no reason.
+Along with that, I used a template class, for absolutely no reason.

 ## Running it